Fórum Internacional Software Livre

-Fórum Internacional de Software Livre (FISL) (International Free Software Forum) is an event sponsored by Associação SoftwareLivre.org (Free Software Association), a Brazilian NGO that, among other goals, seeks the promotion and adoption of free software.
-It takes place every year in Porto Alegre, the capital of Rio Grande Do Sul.
+Fórum Internacional de Software Livre (FISL) (International Free Software Forum) was an event sponsored by Associação SoftwareLivre.org (Free Software Association), a Brazilian NGO that, among other goals, seeks the promotion and adoption of free software.
+It took place in Porto Alegre, the capital of Rio Grande do Sul.

-The event is meant as a "get-together" of students, researchers, social movements for freedom of information, entrepreneurs, Information Technology (IT) enterprises, governments, and other interested people.
-It is considered one of the world's largest free software events, harboring technical, political and social debates in an integrated way.
-It gathers discussions, speeches, personalities and novelties both national and international in the free software world.
+The event was meant as a "get-together" of students, researchers, social movements for freedom of information, entrepreneurs, Information Technology (IT) enterprises, governments, and other interested people.
+It was considered one of the world's largest free software events, harboring technical, political and social debates in an integrated way.
+It gathered discussions, speeches, personalities and novelties both national and international in the free software world.

 Event history

 On 30 July 1999, a group of public servants, professors, students and members of the academic community, members of user groups and other interested people, joined efforts to start the PSL-RS (Free Software Project of Rio Grande do Sul).